language-plus-molecules/LPM-24-Dataset/final_evaluation/README.md

 The released [captioning](./captioning/submissions/) and [molecule generation](./molgen/submissions) submissions can be used to study ensemble methods.
 In particular, the [extracted properties for molecule captioning](./captioning/prop_files.zip) may be useful for this.

 ## Installation
-The requirements for the evaluation code conda environment are located in [evaluation README](../evaluation/README.md).
+The requirements for the evaluation code conda environment are located in the [evaluation README](../evaluation/README.md).

 ## Input format
 The input format should contain the output of your model with one output on each line.
-It should follow the order of the online dataset: huggingface.co/datasets/language-plus-molecules .
+It should follow the order of the online dataset: huggingface.co/datasets/language-plus-molecules.
+Your input file should be renamed to `submit.txt` and then zipped and put in the submissions subdirectory.

 ## Evaluation Commands

-Please see the run.sh files to see how score files are prepared.
-Then run combine_eval.py to create a combined score.
-Run print_csv.py to print a leaderboard.
+Please see the `run.sh` files to see how score files are prepared.
+Then run `combine_eval.py` to create a combined score.
+Run `print_csv.py` to print a leaderboard.

 ### Citation